Improve Your Meditation App with Cross-language Voice Cloning

 Respeecher is committed to ensuring that our technology is only used for ethical purposes — and doesn't fall into the wrong hands.
 We do not provide any public API for creating new voices and only work directly with clients we trust.
 We require written consent from voice owners and only approve projects that comply with our standards.

 We know that those working to spread the ideas and benefits of meditation also share in our principles of ethics.
-Together with Respeecher, we look forward to producing meaningful content and helping people face the challenges of the modern world.
+At Respeecher, we look forward to producing meaningful content and helping people face the challenges of the modern world.